Klaus Mosbach: Co-Workers

-Klaus Mosbach had the pleasure of essentially wholly supervising more than sixty Ph.D.’s over the years...
+Klaus Mosbach supervised more than sixty Ph.D.’s over the years.
 A number of highly recognized scientists emerged from this pool, including the following professors C. Borrebaeck (in part), B.Sellergren (who is now a professor in Germany).
 P. Brodelius, Leif Bulow, B. Danielsson, B. Hahn-Hägerdahl (in part), A.C.
 Koch.
 Schmidt, P.O.
 Larsson, C. F. Mandenius, B. Mattiasson, M.O.
 Månsson, I.A.
 Nicholls (starting as post doc), R. Ohlsson (in part), Lei Ye and S. Olsson working all in Sweden.
 To this a number of Professors working in other countries outside Sweden including, L.Fischer, K. Haupt, C.Lowe, H.Zhang, Deepak Chandrasekaran.

 Mosbach collaborated with numerous companies over the years, including Biogen and later Hybritech, Eli Lilly, Igen, Hofman la Roche and was involved in the formation of start-up companies by himself likewise former students of him have been successful in starting up companies like B.Ekberg, N.Siegbahn, Kurt Nilsson, Kjell Nilsson, Dariao Kriz.